treeform/tabby/README.md

 # Tabby - Direct to object CSV/TSV/tabulated data parser with hooks.

-This library parses `.csv` files directly into nim objects.
+This library parses `.csv` files directly into Nim objects.
 This is different from how Nim's standard library [parsecsv](https://nim-lang.org/docs/parsecsv.html) works which first parses them into an intermediate representation.
 This make `tabby` faster by generating less memory allocations.

 This is similar to my other [jsony](https://github.com/treeform/jsony) project that is for `json`, except this `.csv` files.